open-reaction-database/ord-schema/README.md

 ## Installation

-Many of the schema validators require `rdkit`, so we recommend that you install `ord-schema` in a conda environment.
+Many of the schema validators require [RDKit](https://github.com/rdkit/rdkit), so we recommend that you install `ord-schema` in a conda environment.

 1. Clone the `ord-schema` repository to your local machine.
 If you are planning to contribute changes, you should fork the repository first